skupperproject/skupper-website/README.md

 The docs source is in a distinct repo, skupper-docs, and are written in AsciiDoc.

-1. Run `./convert-all.sh` to create Mardown files from the `master` branch of `skupper-docs`.
+1. Run `git subrepo pull subrepos/skupper-docs/` to retrieve the latest version of AsciiDoc files from the `main` branch of `skupper-docs`.
+2. Run `./convert-all.sh` to create Markdown files.
-2. Run `./plano test` to run tests and populate the `docs` directory of this repo with the HTML files from step 1.
+3. Run `./plano test` to run tests and populate the `docs` directory of this repo with the HTML files generated from the Markdown files.

 ## Updating the site for new Skupper releases